-Note If you're unable to access the guide or if the console appears to be frozen, press and hold the Xbox button on the console for 10 seconds, until the console turns off.
+Note If the console appears to be frozen, press and hold the Xbox button on the console for 10 seconds, until the console turns off.
 After the console shuts down, touch the Xbox button on the console again to restart.

 Troubleshoot your Xbox One TV & OneGuide settings:

 Poor signal comes through to the Xbox One console

 If you can see TV channels via your Xbox One, your setup is correct.
 However, you need to adjust your signal strength.
 Below are tips for adjusting your antenna: